DioCar84/A-Taste-of-Lisbon/README.md

   - ### Icons

-    - The various icons utilized throught the different pages were all taken from [fontawesome](https://fontawesome.com/)
+    - The various icons utilized throughout the different pages were all taken from [fontawesome](https://fontawesome.com/)

   - ### Images

-    - All images except for profile pictures were souced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)
+    - All images except for profile pictures were sourced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)

-    - The profile pictures are randonly generated faces from [ThisPersonDoesNotExist](https://thispersondoesnotexist.com/)
+    - The profile pictures are randomly generated faces from [ThisPersonDoesNotExist](https://thispersondoesnotexist.com/)

 # **FEATURES**